 Note: For other provisions affecting a change in the type of relative caregiving, see s.
-DCF 58.06(1) (c) 2. and sub.
+DCF 58.06 (1) (c) 2. and sub.
 (10) (a) 3.

 There are only minor differences in the eligibility criteria for kinship care and long-term kinship care.
 If a relative caregiver receiving kinship care payments is appointed the child's guardian under s.
+48.977, Stats., or a tribal court order that is substantially similar to an order under s.
 48.977, Stats., the kinship care agency and relative caregiver will enter an agreement under sub.
 (13) and the kinship care agency will update the program type to long-term kinship care.